Technological Revolutions and Financial Capital: Financial cycles

 Synergy phase: Growing inequality and political unrest.
 A need for political regulation of the financial sector is acknowledged.
 Asset bubbles may burst.
 The link between financial capital and production capital is repaired.

 Maturity phase: The market for the new technology begins to become saturated.
 Social structure and infrastructure have adapted to the new technologies.
 Opportunities for investment are decreasing.
 The idle financial capital is moving to new sectors and new regions where it may lay the foundation of the next great surge.

 Critical reviews

 A Foreign Affairs review said "A broad-sweep 'think piece' in the Schumpeterian spirit, this book discusses the relationship between major technological innovations and financial booms and busts."

 An Economist article summarizes her work, "In her book, “Technological Revolutions and Financial Capital”, Ms Perez traces five boom-and-bust cycles of technological innovation: the industrial revolution; steam and railways; steel, electricity and heavy engineering; oil, cars and mass production; and information technology and telecommunications.

+In 2009, Wolfgang Drechsler, Reiner Kattel and Erik S. Reinert honoured Carlota Perez with a volume of essays titled Techno Economic Paradigms.
+Essays in Honour of Carlota Perez.
+In the preface, they claim that they, “[...] see the economic world, as it is really unfolding, with other eyes because of her theory of Techno-Economic Paradigms [...]”.